DimaKav/dimakav.github.io/index.md

 ![](news-sentiment.gif)

 Gathering news data through a serverless pipeline on AWS with lambda functions and creating an interactive dashboard to visualize it.
-[Blog.](https://medium.com/@dmitriy.kavyazin/serverless-data-pipeline-for-classification-of-financial-news-sentiment-and-visualization-with-dash-f4ba7c959051?source=friends_link&sk=c496a4b68d0a84226ec278891507eb9a) [Site.](https://news-sentiment-get-money.herokuapp.com/)
+[Blog.](https://medium.com/@dmitriy.kavyazin/serverless-data-pipeline-for-classification-of-financial-news-sentiment-and-visualization-with-dash-f4ba7c959051?source=friends_link&sk=c496a4b68d0a84226ec278891507eb9a) [Site.](https://news-sentiment-get-money.herokuapp.com/) * be patient, it's pulling data from static storage

 #### 2. Exploring 26 Years of Medicaid Data